Pecan Pie Cobbler Recipe (An Easy Crowd Pleaser)

 • Pecan pie brownies are to die for, and you will never think of brownies in the same way.

-• Maple syrup pecan pie – this recipe has a ton of flavor, and it’s not overwhelming.
+• Maple syrup pecan pie – this recipe boasts a ton of flavor without being overwhelming.
 Dollop a little whipped cream on top, and you’ve got one amazing treat this holiday season.

 Pecan pie cobbler on a white plate with a scoop of ice cream